 - Skin breakdown can occur.
 If required a district nurse will be organised. - Skin colour and texture can change slightly. - You may have less saliva or a permanent dry mouth, particularly if both sides of the face or neck are in the treatment area.
 Continue to use mouth moisturising products. - Radiation near the eye may result in cataracts (treated with lens replacements) or a condition called dry eye, due to damage of the tear gland.
 Very rarely treatment near the eye can result in decreased vision due to damage of the retina or optic nerves. - Radiation near the ear can result in permanent hearing damage.
 Your radiation oncologist will discuss this if you are at risk. - Less than 5% of patients develop problems with healing in the bone (e.g. jaw) or soft tissues.
-This is often precipitated by trauma (such as dental extraction) in the treatment area and can occur many years after treatment. - Rarely patients develop a mucosal ulcer (lining of mouth or neck) which requires additional interventions to help healing. - An extremely small risk of damage to the nerves and/or the spinal cord.

-- A small risk of damage to blood vessels in the neck and high blood pressure.
-In some patients this may require treatment with blood thinning tablets such as aspirin and usually only noticed years after therapy.
-We advise regular blood pressure monitoring by your GP. - A risk of developing different cancers.
+This is often precipitated by trauma (such as dental extraction) in the treatment area and can occur many years after treatment. - Rarely patients develop a mucosal ulcer (lining of mouth or neck) which requires additional interventions to help healing. - An extremely small risk of damage to the nerves and/or the spinal cord. - A small risk of damage to blood vessels in the neck.
+In some patients this may require treatment with blood thinning tablets such as aspirin and usually only noticed years after therapy. - A risk of developing different cancers.
 This is rare and usually many years after radiation.